 Shane Holland is a maker of public, corporate and gallery sculptural works.
-Shane’s work can be seen in airports, churches, hotels, private residences and public spaces across Ireland.
-He works on sculptural elements using his skill to create unique expressions in 3 dimensions.
+Shane’s sculptures can be seen in airports, churches, hotels, private residences and public spaces across Ireland.
+He works on sculptural elements using his skill to create unique expressions in three-dimensions.
 Holland works with a range of diverse materials with a formative background in metalwork.
 His workshop facilities in Co.
 Meath can handle large fabrications.
 The Mastercraft skills honed over 30 years, ensure lasting quality to all of his projects.
 Clients can be confident of project delivery on time and on budget.
 His valuable lighting expertise can add significant drama to each sculptural commission.

 After graduating from NCAD/UL in 1989 as an industrial designer I was hired as a part time technician in NCAD in the wood, metal, and plastics workshops of the industrial design department (1989-1996).
 In NCAD I assisted students from design, sculpture and glass-making departments to realise their projects.
 My first rocking-chair sculpture was built in NCAD during this time.
 In 1991, I established my studio in Dublin 1 working on models, prototypes for films, industry, awards, lighting, and furniture projects.

 In the intervening years I have worked on hundreds of professional projects for clients in Ireland, the UK, Germany, France, the UAE, Russia, and the USA.
 I have also exhibited widely abroad and in Ireland,

 In my studio career of 30 years I have collaborated with many architects, artists and clients on bespoke works including public sculptural, lighting, awards and artistic projects.

 As a keen kayaker and rower I have great interest in the environment, particularly the sea and islands where I have done extensive cleaning of ocean plastic from the islands and initiated a community project Currachí na Sceirí where we have now built and renovated a fleet of three currachs.